 RSV and Other Respiratory Illnesses: What Parents Need to Know

-If you are a parent, you are most likely hearing about the surge of RSV and Other Respiratory Illnesses affecting young children with the arrival of flu season.
-Being shared is that doctors across the country are seeing a resurgence in RSV, a common respiratory illness that can leave some kids in need of hospitalization.
+If you are a parent, you are most likely hearing about the surge of RSV and other respiratory illnesses affecting young children with the arrival of flu season.
+Being shared is that doctors in parts of the country are seeing a resurgence in RSV, which is a common respiratory illness, but is also known to be severe in infants and older adults.

 Of course, after a few years of dealing with some severe viruses, this is not what parents want to hear.
 But cliche as it sounds knowledge is power and we have the information parents need to know regarding RSV and other respiratory illnesses in children this year as well as the symptoms to look for.

 What is RSV—respiratory syncytial virus

 RSV—respiratory syncytial virus—is a common seasonal respiratory virus that many children get by the time they’re 2 years old.
 For most kids and adults, the virus causes a mild cold-like illness with symptoms such as a runny nose, coughing and sneezing.

 But for some infants and young children, it can be quite dangerous.
 Each year in the United States, an estimated 58,000-80,000 children younger than 5 are hospitalized due to RSV infection, according to the U.S. Centers for Disease Control and Prevention (CDC).